Jessica Hische: Background

-Work
+Career

 After graduating in 2006, Hische worked for Headcase Design in Philadelphia, Pennsylvania.
 She moved to Brooklyn in early 2007 taking a position as Senior Designer at Louise Fili's studio, Louise Fili Ltd, where she worked until late 2009.
 Hische left Louise Fili Ltd to further her freelance career as a letterer, illustrator, and type designer, citing her appreciation for the balance between work and personal life.
 During her time in New York, she shared studios with other prominent artists and designers at The Pencil Factory and Studiomates in Brooklyn.

-In 2012 Hische moved to the Bay Area and from 2012–2020 worked out of Title Case, a by-appointment-only collaborative studio in San Francisco, CA. Hische shared this studio with fellow letterer and designer, Erik Marinovich.
+In 2012 Hische moved to the Bay Area and from 2012 to 2020 worked out of Title Case, a by-appointment-only collaborative studio in San Francisco, CA. Hische shared this studio with fellow letterer and designer, Erik Marinovich.
 In 2020 she relocated her studio to downtown Oakland in a space that operates as both her office and letterpress printing and laser-cutting workshop.

 Hische contributes much of her early commercial success to her personal project, "Daily Drop Cap" along with other side projects including the Should I Work for Free flowchart and "Don't Fear the Internet", a tutorial website that teaches basic HTML and CSS to beginning web designers co-created with her husband Russ Maschmeyer.

 Hische has been featured in many journals/magazines.
 She was named to the Forbes 30 Under 30 list, was listed in GD USA as a Person to Watch, and has been featured as a Print New Visual Artist.
 She was honored with the Young Gun award by the Art Directors Club of New York in 2009.

-Hische has worked with clients such as Wes Anderson (designing the titles for his film Moonrise Kingdom), Dave Eggers (designing the book covers for his novels A Hologram for the King (2012) and The Circle (2013).), Penguin Books, The New York Times, Tiffany & Co., OXFAM America, McSweeney’s, American Express, Target, Victoria’s Secret, Chronicle Books, Nike, Samsung, Adobe, Apple, Barack Obama, Facebook, Harper Collins, Hershey's, Honda, Kellogg's, Macy's, UNICEF, NPR and Wired Magazine.
+Hische has worked with clients such as Wes Anderson (designing the titles for his film Moonrise Kingdom), Dave Eggers (designing the book covers for his novels A Hologram for the King (2012) and The Circle (2013).), Penguin Books, The New York Times, Tiffany & Co., OXFAM America, McSweeney’s, American Express, Target, Victoria's Secret, Chronicle Books, Nike, Samsung, Adobe, Apple, Barack Obama, Facebook, HarperCollins, Hershey's, Honda, Kellogg's, Macy's, UNICEF, NPR and Wired Magazine.
 She designed the packaging for comedian John Hodgman's comedy special John Hodgman: Ragnarok and designed the packaging for the Grammy-nominated vinyl release of Wyatt Cenac's comedy album Brooklyn.

 Hische has designed or contributed to the design of several postage stamps.
 Together with Fili, Hische designed the "Love Ribbons" stamp for the US Postal Service, which ended up selling over 250 million stamps.
 She collaborated with Fili for two other stamp designs: Sealed with Love (2013), and Skywriting (2015).
 In 2015 she created her first solo stamp for the US Postal Service, a love stamp titled Forever Hearts.

 Hische teaches workshops about lettering and creative business practices online and in-person at her studio.
 Several of these classes are available on the website Skillshare.